Redemption of One Who Murdered

 On death row Judy tried to kill herself: first her spirit and then her body.
 Now in her thirty-eighth year in prison, her journey continues, despite the useless warehousing of a rehabilitated individual.
 Her story is unique and yet there are aspects with which many can find resonance: chaotic early life, loss of father, poverty, attempts to escape it all by running away that led to running into a life far worse than what she had escaped.

 I have known Judy for nearly four decades.
 First as prison chaplain in Alabama and then as spiritual counselor.
-The book I have written has a weighty provisional title: Redemption of a Murderer: The Judy Neelley Story.
+The book I have written has a weighty provisional title: Redemption of One Who Murdered: The Judy Neelley Story.
 The injustice Judy suffered didn’t begin in the courtroom.
 It began in a society and family that abused her.
 It mushroomed into the injustice of her husband’s brutality—if not sanctioned, at least tolerated by a misogynistic societal mindset.

 I'm a writer,